levilansing/mudpuppy/README.md

 For optimal support on Windows and Mac development environments, and to prevent potential compatibility issues when later deploying to Linux, you should adjust MySQL's table name casing mode by setting `lower_case_table_names = 2`.
 Please see [MySQL Case Settings](https://github.com/levilansing/mudpuppy/wiki/MySQL-Case-Settings) for details.

-Finally, to run the included sample application, you will need to create a new MySQL database named `MudpuppySample`.
-The default configuration assumes the MySQL user and password are both `root`, so if that is not the case for your setup, or if you use a non-standard port, you will need to update the database connection settings in `App/Config.php`.

-Once everything is setup, navigate your browser to `localhost` (or the virtual host name you configured).
-You should see a sample home page with a few links to explore.
-If not, please double-check your MySQL settings, virtual host setup, PHP version, etc, and try again.
+Once your environment is configured, navigate your browser to `localhost` (or the virtual host name you configured).
+You should be redirected to the installer.
+Choose your options, then click `Install`.
+If everything is successful, you will be redirected to the sample home page with a few links to explore.
+If not, please double-check your AMP stack, virtual host setup, etc, and try again.

 ### Basic Concepts